dataunions/dataunions/README.md

 then DataUnionMainnet sends a message over the AMB to DataUnionFactorySidechain to create the sidenet contract.
 In that case:
 `salt = mainnet_address`

-So you can always fetch the DataUnionSidechain address deterministically by calling DataUnionMainnet.sidechainAddress().
+So you can always fetch the DataUnionSidechain address deterministically by calling `DataUnionMainnet.sidechainAddress()`.

 ## Mainchain Contract
 DataUnionMainnet handles token passing and admin fees (TODO, in progress) only.
 DataUnionMainnet does not have membership information because that is managed on the sidechain.
-Thus the bulk of the accounting is down on DataUnionSidechain.
+Thus the bulk of the accounting is done on DataUnionSidechain.

 ## Sidechain Contract
 DataUnionSidechain records member joins and parts made by "agents".
 Agents are set at init, and can be added by the admin.